Ebell/Flint Scholarship FAQ

 Q: What is the application deadline?

-A: The application deadline is extended to Monday, April 3, 2023.
+A: The application deadline is Wednesday, May 15, 2024.

 Q: How do I submit my application?